 While most photo creation and editing software programs have resizer functions available, Social Image Resizer Tool is a nifty tool to have when you don’t have this guide to social media image sizes on hand.
 It helps you crop and resize every kind of image you need with specific pre-formatted options like: Twitter header, Twitter display image, Twitter profile photo, and more.

-Even though social media images don’t always load on the front-end of your WordPress site it’s still important to compress them.
-WordPress image compression plugins allow you to optimize your WordPress images—maintaining a high-quality look at a more manageable file size.
+Even though social media images don’t always load on the front-end of your site it’s still important to compress them.
+If you have a WordPress site, image compression plugins allow you to optimize your images—maintaining a high-quality look at a more manageable file size.

 Here are a few image compression plugins for WordPress that we recommend: